Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Analysis of Type II error control

 On the other hand, we also have:

 with $\vert b_{3}-\bar{b}\vert\leq \frac{p-1}{n}$.
-This indicates that when $b_{i}$ is concentrated around $\bar{b}$, the performance of our algorithm is highly restricted.
-Conversely, when $b_{i}$ has more chance to distributed away from $\bar{b}$, our algorithm is expected to achieve better performance.
+This indicates that when the values $b_i$ are concentrated around $\bar{b}$, the performance of our algorithm is substantially limited.
+Conversely, when the $b_i$ are more likely to deviate from $\bar{b}$, our algorithm is expected to achieve better performance.

-Now we return to explain the experimental results shown in Figure~\ref{fig:gaussian X and gaussian noise} and \ref{fig:t2 X and gaussian noise}.
-We compute the probability density of $\Vert H^{Z}e_{i}\Vert^{2}_{2}$ for the $n,p$ tested perviously, where $e_{i}\in \mathbb{R}^{n}$ is the unit vector with a value of $1$ in its $i$-th coordinate.
-Figure~\ref{fig:distribution of HZ} shows that $Z$ with a heavier tail will achieve a larger variance on $\Vert H^{Z} e_{i}\Vert^{2}_{2}$.
-This will increase both of $\vert \bar{b}_{2}-\bar{b}\vert$ and $\vert \bar{b}_{3}-\bar{b}\vert$.
-In particular, a heavy tail prevents the projected $L_{2}$ norm of each standard basis from concentrating around its expectation, thereby allowing a larger performance gap.
+We now return to explain the experimental results shown in Figures~\ref{fig:gaussian X and gaussian noise} and \ref{fig:t2 X and gaussian noise}.
+To this end, we compute the probability density of $\Vert H^{Z}e_{i}\Vert^{2}_{2}$ for the values of $n$ and $p$ tested previously, where $e_i \in \mathbb{R}^n$ denotes the unit vector with a $1$ in the $i$-th coordinate.
+Figure~\ref{fig:distribution of HZ} shows that a heavier tail in the distribution of $Z$ leads to greater variance in $\Vert H^{Z} e_{i}\Vert^{2}_{2}$.
+This, in turn, increases both $\vert \bar{b}_{2}-\bar{b}\vert$ and $\vert \bar{b}_{3}-\bar{b}\vert$.
+In particular, a heavy tail prevents the projected $\ell_2$ norm of each standard basis vector from concentrating around its expectation, thereby enabling a larger performance gap.

-In addition to the theoretical guaranty of the optimization objective, we provide some numerical examples, to get a better understanding on why our algorithm performs better than uniformly randomly choosing permutations.
+In addition to the theoretical guarantees for the optimization objective, we provide a numerical example to offer further insight into why our algorithm outperforms the uniform random selection of permutations.

-\paragraph{A naive example} Consider $Z=I_{p}$, $X_{i}\sim\mathcal{N}(0,I_{n})$, $\epsilon\sim\mathcal{N}(0,I_n)$ (for simplicity).
+\paragraph{A naive example.} Consider $Z=I_{p}$, $X_{i}\sim\mathcal{N}(0,I_{n})$, $\epsilon\sim\mathcal{N}(0,I_n)$ (for simplicity).